Oceanside Villa – 5 Star accommodation right next to the beach – sleeps 8.

 Perfectly situated in Perth's beachside northern suburbs this spacious and stunning home boasts five bedrooms, three bathrooms, games room and private pool and gardens.

-This contemporary two-story executive home is so close to the Indian Ocean that you can hear the waves on the beach.
+So close to the Indian Ocean that you can hear the waves on the beach.
 From this beachside paradise you can enjoy a stroll down onto the beautiful white sand, sip a glass of wine in the alfresco dining area, laze by your private pool, enjoy the views and watch the sun set into the Indian ocean from the balcony or chill at the nearby beachside café and boardwalk.

 The perfect setting for a family holiday, romantic hideaway or executive break, this is a beautiful property and is well positioned to access Perth's attractions and CBD and boasts all of the modern amenities to ensure a comfortable getaway whether for business or pleasure.
 Near to Butler and Joondalup train stations, Buses, the Mitchell Freeway and the Indian Ocean Drive.